slavikdev/universal-coding-rules/README.md

 * Avoid switch statements at all costs.
 Replace them with polymorphism.
 Switch statement indicates your function does more than one thing.
 * Multiple if/then/else is essentially a switch statement and should be avoided.

+## Exceptions
+* Prefer custom exceptions, created within limited scope (e.g. for specific class).
+Name of an exception should be very specific and when combined with the exception’s scope, should describe the meaning well.
+You don’t even need long exception message when scope and name describe exception’s cause well.

 ## Loops
 * Avoid breaking loops or returning from loop’s body.
 Such action complicates code and breaks structure.